tomsWebConsulting/twcsl/v7.1/Block/Summary/Summary Block Events Meta Add/README.md

 ### Synopsis

-Add more than two meta items to a Summary block.
+Add more than two meta items to a Summary block Events page type.

 ### Version

-  * 0.2.0
+  * 0.3.0

 #### SS Version